tetracionist/dlsync/README.md

  ```
 The `configTables` is used by create script module to add the data of the tables to the script file.
 The `scriptExclusion` is used to exclude the script files from being processed by this tool.
+The `continueOnFailure` is used to control error disposition, "true" will fail deployment on first failure or "false" will try to deploy all items in dependency tree before failing.
 The `dependencyOverride` is used to override the dependencies of the script files.
 This can be used to add additional dependencies to the script files.
 The `connection` is used to configure the connection to snowflake account.
 **Warning: Please use the connection property for local development and experimenting.
 Since the config file is checked in to your git repo please avoid adding any connection information to your config file.
 You can provide the connection details in environment variables.**